joe-jordan/minimalisp/README.md

   * `NOT` inverts logical expressions.
   * `AND` tests each argument like `IF`, and returns 1 if all are 1, otherwise `NIL`.
   * `OR` ditto, but 1 if any are 1, otherwise `NIL`.
-  * `RANDINT` generates a random integer between 0 and its argument, default 256.
+  * `RANDINT` generates a random integer between 0 and its argument, default

-(there is also a broken `DOWHILE` there, pending work on a looping syntax of some kind.)

 `math.py` (`-m`)